Adventures In Energy

 If you score highest as a Knower, you rely on your mind and mental abilities to engage the world.
 You are insightful and creative, often receiving information as flashes of insight that seem to come out of the blue.
-You often know what other people are thinking and more than that, simply know things about them that you haven’t been told.
-Until you develop awareness of your intuitive source, you might not realize you are doing anything special or receiving information that not everyone is privy to.
+You may know what other people are thinking or know things about them that you haven’t been told.
+This may be so natural that you might not realize you’re doing anything special or receiving information that not everyone is privy to.
 Thoughts arrive in your head and you don’t stop to wonder where they come from, or if they are even your thoughts.
-In fact, the process is so natural, you might conclude others without your lighting fast perceptions are a little slow.
+In fact, the process is so natural you might conclude that others without your lighting fast perceptions are a little slow.
 Remember, other modes have other benefits and there is no best mode.

-The greatest benefit to this mode of receiving information is that you are able to engage projects and goals with one hundred percent commitment because you know, without doubt, the value of what you are doing and your ability to succeed.
-You engage telepathically with other realms, UFOs, spirits, and so forth and you don’t waste time wondering if the realms you engage are real; you know they are real.
+The greatest advantage to this way of receiving is that you’re able to engage projects and goals with one hundred percent commitment.
+You know without any doubt the value of what you’re doing and your ability to succeed.
+When fully developed, you can engage telepathically with other realms such as UFOs, spirits, and so forth.
+You don’t waste time wondering if the realms you engage are real; you know they’re real.
 This gives you tremendous conviction and makes you a born leader.

 If you score lowest on Inner Knowing, you may second-guess your insights and be easily swayed by other people’s opinion.
 Rather than simply being open to multiple opinions and perspectives, you may let other people’s beliefs take precedence and undermine your intuition.
 You probably don’t do well playing telepathic games and may think of the mind as a trickster.

 In all likelihood, your mind is very busy and you have trouble keeping it still long enough for intuitive knowing to get through.
 To strengthen your inner knowing, practice being inwardly still.
 Then, hold an intention for something you want to know about and wait.
 Be patient.
-If your stronger intuitive skill presents you with information, allow what you learn to be augmented with what you .
+If your stronger intuitive skill presents you with information, allow that information to be fleshed out with additional insights.
 Play telepathic games.

-If you score highest as a Feeler, you receive information through empathy.
+If you score highest as a Feeler, you receive information through emotional empathy.
 You feel what other people feel.
-You have a high degree of emotional intelligence and easily understand the needs and concerns of other people.
+You have a high degree of emotional intelligence and easily understand the needs and concerns of others.
 You can be extremely intuitive about relationships and find enjoyment in making other people happy.
 The happier the people around you, the happier you are since you share their feelings.

 Downside.
 The major downside in being an Emotional Intuitive is that you can be overwhelmed with the feelings of others and not always know where you end and others begin.
-If you are working with people suffering from depression and anxiety, you may find yourself swamped with feelings of helplessness.
+If you’re working with people suffering from depression and anxiety, you may find yourself swamped with feelings of helplessness.
 In addition, you may not always know how to put the insights you receive into a meaningful context.
-For example, you may sense danger through feelings of apprehension, but unless you are also strong in clairvoyance, clairaudience, or claricognizance, you don’t always know what is coming, when, or to whom.
-You may actually hate your intuitive gift because of the fear and overpowering feelings you sometimes have, especially right before a large scale disaster.
+For example, you may sense danger through feelings of apprehension, but not know what’s coming, when, or to whom.
+You may actually hate your intuitive gift because of the helplessness and overpowering feelings you sometimes have, especially right before a large scale disaster.
 To use this gift well, you need to develop strong, flexible boundaries.

 If you score highest as a Sensor, you are able to use the felt-perceptions of your body to receive intuitive information.
 You may feel tingling, hot and cold flashes, goose bumps and other bodily sensations that alert you to incoming information.
 You may suddenly notice synchronicity between your thoughts and an event that is unfolding.
 Maybe you think of someone and he or she suddenly appears.
 Or, you need a new job and someone you never talk to calls spontaneously and provides you with a lead.

 You can use your body to confirm information you receive through other intuitive skills.
-When you see a vision or have a sudden insight, it is easy to verify the information through the confirmation of your body signals.
+When you see a vision or have a sudden insight, it’s easy to verify the information through the confirmation of your body signals.

 Downside.
 The biggest problem as a Sensor is that your body is one big antenna.
 Pain suffered by Mother Earth, your friends, animals, and patients all find their way into you.
 If you work in the healthcare field, you may take on the illnesses and pain of your patients.
-It is easy to lose your ability to know what is yours and what belongs to someone else.
+You can lose your ability to know what’s yours and what belongs to someone else.
 One way to remind yourself is to put your hand on your body where the pain is located and take three deep breaths into Earth.
 If the pain belongs to your patient, it will go away.
-If it belongs to you, it will stay present.
+If it belongs to you, it will stay.